McTavishLab/extensiphy/tutorial/extensiphy_tutoria.md

 ## Command Line Basics and Installation Methods

 First, you'll need to know about some basics of command line.
-If you've never used the command line before, I recommend you read the command line tutorial (LINK) packaged in this repo to help get to grips with some of the new concepts you'll need in order to use Extensiphy.
+If you've never used the command line before, I recommend you read the [command line tutorial](https://github.com/McTavishLab/extensiphy/blob/dev/tutorial/command_line_tutorial.md) packaged in this repo to help get to grips with some of the new concepts you'll need in order to use Extensiphy.
 Then we'll walk through the two different methods you can use to install Extensiphy and its dependency programs.
 This section contains:

 1. Docker installation and use